WORLDWIDE HAS UNIQUE RADIO-LABELING CLINICAL PHARMACOLOGY RESEARCH CAPABILITIES

 Worldwide Clinical Trials is licensed to handle compounds labeled with carbon-14 (14C) and tritium (3H) for traditional AME studies (50–100 microcurie [μCi] range).
 In addition, we accommodate performance of nanotracer/microdose studies (<1 μCi).
 Procedural, sample processing, and drug-storage areas are available and monitored to support these studies.

-Samples collected and prepared for assay (whole blood, plasma, urine, and fecal) can be conveniently and quickly transported via ground courier to our lab in Austin, Texas, for analysis, allowing study volunteers to leave the research center after adequate radioactive recovery has been confirmed.
+Samples collected and prepared for assay (whole blood, plasma, urine, and fecal) can be conveniently and quickly transported within one hour via a ground courier to our lab in Austin, TX, for analysis, allowing study volunteers to leave the research center after adequate radioactive recovery has been confirmed.

 - Packard Oxidizer analyzer for sample homogenization and extraction